 Waste Removal Scope of Work:

 Hauler shall, pursuant to the terms of this Agreement and this Scope of Work, collect, transport, dispose of and, at Hauler's option, recycle, Waste Material (as defined below), at each Service Location.
 The Waste Material to be collected, transported, disposed of or recycled pursuant to this Agreement is all solid waste (including recyclable materials) generated by each Service Locations at which Hauler provides Services hereunder including municipal solid waste, construction waste and bulk waste (collectively, the "Waste Material").
 Waste Material specifically excludes radioactive, volatile, corrosive, highly flammable, explosive, biomedical, infectious, biomedical, toxic or hazardous material as defined by applicable federal, state or local laws or regulations ("Excluded Waste").
 Hauler will provide all necessary approvals, permits, material, Equipment (defined below) and labor to properly perform the Services described in the Agreement and this Schedule 1.
-If so required, Hauler shall provide a valid license to perform Services in any municipality where Services are contracted.
+If so required by law, Hauler shall provide a valid license to perform Services in any municipality where Services are contracted.
 Recycling - In the event Hauler has expressly agreed to remove and transport Recyclable Materials (material that Hauler determines can be recycled typically including, without limitation, aluminum cans (UBC – Used Beverage Containers), cardboard (free of wax), ferrous metal cans, mixed office paper, newspaper and plastics containers) to a material recovery facility, recycling center or similar facility.
-Customer agrees that Hauler in its sole discretion may determine any single load is contaminated and may refuse to collect it or may charge Customer for any additional costs, including (but not limited to) sorting, processing, transportation and disposal costs.
+Customer agrees that Hauler in its reasonable discretion may determine any single load is contaminated and may refuse to collect it or may charge Customer for any additional costs, including (but not limited to) sorting, processing, transportation and disposal costs.
 Customer shall comply with all Applicable Laws regarding the separation of solid waste from Recyclable Materials and use of reasonable efforts to not place items in the container that may result in the decrease in the value of Recyclable Materials or make the Recyclable Materials unsuitable for recycling.

 Description of Services: